March 18-21 2020 • Six Participants • $975

-Come join me this April for an adventure along the amazing Oregon Coast.
+Join me in March 2020 for an adventure along the amazing Oregon Coast.
 The Oregon Coast is known for its rugged cliffs, dramatic weather, and charming towns.
 Starting on the south end of the coast in the town of Brookings, we will have an open itinerary as we follow the weather and tides for four full days, shooting both sunrise and sunset and taking advantage of unique light and smaller scenes during the hours in between when possible.
 We will photograph some of the classic spots as well as lesser known locations that often get overlooked.
 While most people think of the summer as being beach season, photographers chase the winter storm systems moving inland which can create dramatic weather conditions all day long.

-While the workshop will have a laid back approach, I am dedicated to guiding you through the entire photographic process from in-field technique to post processing.
+While the workshop will have a laid back approach, I am dedicated to guiding you through the entire photographic process from in-field technique to image processing.
 I will instruct you on choosing compelling compositions, how to utilize shutter speed for the best looking water flow, how to capture the proper amount of dynamic range and focal points, how to approach raw conversion, blending, sharpening, and artistic choices.
-Learn advanced processing skills and discover how to make your images stand out above the rest.
+Learn advanced processing skills that give you full control over your images and discover how to make your images stand out above the rest.
 Instruction goes far beyond the basics, although those who need more basic instruction will certainly be accommodated and with a small group size, you will enjoy a more intimate experience, having more time to work with me on an individual basis.

 You'll get to enjoy the company of a fun-loving instructor who is passionate about photography, eager to teach others all that he knows, and who is looking to have a good time helping others connect to nature through art.